bi-sdal/training/docs/00-10-setup.md

 ### Chromebook {-}

-Termux (from the shell installation) can install git via `pkg install git`
+Termux: (from the shell installation) can install git via `pkg install git`.

+Otherwise you will need to SSH on to our servers to use Git.

 ## Text Editor {-}
 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
 The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive.
 If you accidentally find yourself stuck in it, try typing the escape key, followed by :q! (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.